 For a scenic and affordable day trip, jump on the Port Stephens Ferry Service which departs daily from Tea Gardens to Nelson Bay, where you can take dolphin watching cruises year round or go whale watching between May and November.
 Across the bridge in Hawks Nest, there are kilometres of beautiful beaches to relax on, including Bennett’s Beach on the Pacific Ocean side, and tranquil Jimmys Beach on the bay.

 Tea Gardens has attracted a creative community, with local paintings, drawings, ceramics and jewellery on display at The Gallery and the Myall Community Arts and Crafts Centre (behind the Visitor Information Centre).
 The Myall River Art Walk also features 25 installations and sculptures scattered throughout Tea Gardens and Hawks Nest, an initiative to encourage and foster local talent.

 Eat, drink & be merry

 Tiny Tea Gardens punches well above its weight when it comes to great restaurants and cafes, many of them lining the riverfront.
 The oldest continually operating restaurant on the North Coast of NSW, Tillermans is an icon with a menu focusing on local produce; while the Tea Gardens Boatshed is a great place for brunch view absolute water views.

 Getting there & where to stay

-Perfect for a beachside escape or family holiday, Tea Gardens is just a few hours’ drive north of Sydney.
+Perfect for a beachside escape or family holiday, Tea Gardens is less than three hours’ drive north of Sydney and just 40min from Newcastle Airport.
 Coach services also run from Sydney via Newcastle.
 You can also make this a memorable stop on a North Coast road trip.